Improving Optics Control and Measurement at RHIC: Optics Measurement Methods

+OLS assumes linearity in the regression model, uncorrelated and homoscedastic (constant) errors, no perfect multicollinearity among independent variables, and measurement-error-free independent variables (no errors-in-variables assumption) \cite{LR}.
+Linearity between $\boldsymbol{X}$ and $\boldsymbol{Y}$ is respected since they are related via drift space, and nonlinear effects are negligible compared to BPM errors.

+Due to the construction of Equation~(\ref{angle coordinate}), the independent variables within $\boldsymbol{X}$ ($u_i, u'_i$) share common BPM measurements, which induces correlated measurement errors between the columns of $\boldsymbol{X}$.
+However, since $\boldsymbol{X}$ is still full rank and the regressors remain linearly independent, the independent variables do not introduce perfect multicollinearity.
+Nevertheless, the shared dependence on common BPM data induces correlated and heteroskedastic measurement errors between the reconstructed phase-space coordinates.
+The covariance matrix $\boldsymbol{\Sigma}$ of the independent variables' errors from Equation~(\ref{covariance}), assuming a BPM position uncertainty $\sigma_u$, explicitly shows unequal (heteroskedastic) and correlated errors between $u \text{ and } u'$.

-The errors-in-variables assumption states that the independent variables $\boldsymbol{X}$ contain no errors.
-However, BPM data is used in both $\boldsymbol{X}$ and $\boldsymbol{Y}$ for OLS and violates this assumption.
-As a consequence, as the error in $\boldsymbol{X}$ increases, the estimated $\boldsymbol{\hat{M_j}}$ becomes increasingly biased downward, leading to an underestimation of the measurement $\boldsymbol{M_j}$.
-This is known as attenuation bias as shown in Eq.~(\ref{attenuation bias}):
+Furthermore, since BPM data is used in both $\boldsymbol{X}$ and $\boldsymbol{Y}$ for OLS, this violates the assumption of error-free regressors.
+As a consequence, as the error in $\boldsymbol{X}$ increases, the estimated $\boldsymbol{\hat{M_j}}$ becomes increasingly biased downward, leading to an underestimation of the true $\boldsymbol{M_j}$.
+This is known as attenuation bias \cite{LR}:

-where $\sigma_x$ is the intended range of values that the BPM data can take, and $\sigma_{\delta}$ is BPM error \cite{LR}.
-One solution to address this is to use a total least squares (TLS) calculation.